 The saxophone belongs to the woodwind family and was invented in 1846 to integrate the power of a brass instrument with the flexibility of a woodwind instrument.
 Such flexibility makes the saxophone a lot of fun to play and it’s an instrument that you could see being integrated into the wood instruments sections of all sorts of bands, being recurrently seen and a notable member of, for example, jazz bands.
 Quite popular both with beginners saxophone players as well as more professional and famous musicians.

 The clarinet could easily be misinterpreted for an oboe if it wasn’t its mouthpiece, which uses a single reed.
-The way it’s played is basically the same as an oboe: by holding it upright, blowing through the reed, and also using your hands to alter the pitches by opening and closing the keys with your fingers.
+The way it’s played is the same as an oboe: by holding it upright, blowing through the reed, and also using your hands to alter the pitches by opening and closing the keys with your fingers.

 Clarinets can be found in a variety of different dimensions, and also the common B-flat clarinet is just over 2 feet long.
 Some music works call for the clarinetist to play several kinds of clarinets in the same piece.
 For example, in orchestras, their 2 to 4 clarinets can play both melodies and harmonies, having a distinctive sound in their lower notes, opposing to its upper part of the array, which can make powerful and bright sounds.

 As just mentioned, the oboe is similar to the clarinet in numerous ways.
 Both have metal keys that can create several notes and are made from wood.
-Unlike the clarinet, the oboe does not have a mouthpiece, yet has actually two reeds tied together.
+Unlike the clarinet, the oboe does not have a mouthpiece, yet has two reeds tied together.
 By positioning them in between a player’s lips and blowing air, the reeds vibrate and end up generating a sound.

 In terms of form, it is a 2 foot long black cylindrical tube, with metal keys covering its openings.
 Its mouthpiece utilizes a double reed, that vibrates when blown.
-This vibration of the reed makes the air inside the oboe move, and, therefore, developing sound.
+This vibration of the reed makes the air inside the oboe move, and, therefore, develop sound.
 To play it, hold the oboe upright, blow through the dual reed in your mouth, as well as make use of both hands to press down on the keys to open as well as close the holes, and also modify the pitch.

 In an orchestra, there are usually 2 to 4 oboes responsible for producing a wide variety of pitches, from haunting sounds to warm, velvety smooth notes, making the sound of such instruments very remarkable.